How to Value House Contents for Probate (Without Getting it Wrong)

 Here’s when it’s worth calling in the pros:

-- High-value items: Anything likely worth over £500–£1,000 on its own — especially jewellery, artwork, antiques, or rare collections.
+• High-value items: Anything likely worth over £1,500 on its own — especially jewellery, artwork, antiques, or rare collections.
+HMRC’s IHT407 form specifically asks for professional valuations of these items.

-- Estate is taxable: If the total estate value is near or over the IHT threshold (£325,000 or £500,000 if passing to direct descendants), get a formal contents valuation.
+• Estate is taxable: If the total estate value is near or over the IHT threshold (£325,000, or £500,000 if the residence nil-rate band applies), get a formal contents valuation.
+The stakes are higher when tax is on the line.

-- Family disagreements brewing: A professional can act as a neutral third party — helpful if there are disputes over who gets what.
+• Family disagreements brewing: A professional can act as a neutral third party — helpful if there are disputes over who gets what.
+We’ve seen families torn apart over the value of a single item.
+An independent valuation removes the guesswork and the arguments.

 Cost-wise, many probate valuations for house contents cost between £100–£300.
 Some auction houses even offer it free if they expect to sell the items.